Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to obtain sensitive information.
+Successful exploitation of this vulnerability could allow an attacker to cause a victim’s browser to run arbitrary JavaScript when visiting a page containing injected payload.

 3. TECHNICAL DETAILS